romz-pl/combinatorial-optimization-problems/02-subset-sum-problem/README.md

 ## Mathematical formulation

-A knapsack problem can be formulated as a solution of the following linear integer program:
+A subset sum problem can be formulated as a solution of the following linear integer program:

 ![Mathematical formulation](./problem.png)

+## Assumptions on the Input Data

+We will assume that assumptions defined for knapsack problem also hold for subset sum problem.
+This means that every item $j$ fits into the knapsack, i.e. $w_j \leq c$ for all $j = 1, \ldots, n$ and that the overall weight sum of the items exceeds $c$, i.e. $sum_{j=1}^n w_j > c$.
+Without loss of generality we assume that all weights are positive, i.e. $e_j > 0$ for all $j = 1, \ldots, n$.

 ## References